vcjain/jenkins-sonar-demo/README.md

 - Navigate to MyAccount --> Organization
 - Create a new Organization
 - Navigate to Security Tab
-- Generate a new Token
+- Generate a new Token.
+You can also give your preferred name.
-- Add secret text Token as Credential in the Jenkins
+- Add secret text Token as Credential in the Jenkins.
+(Give Id as sonar-token, to match the Jenkinsfile steps)

 ## Configuring Sonar in the Jenkins